Pursue Your Higher Education In One Of The Top Us Universities

 |Doctoral Degree||$20,000 to $45,000 per year|

-Universities and Colleges in the US have 3 intakes.
-Students have an option of choosing the term of their study from three main flexible intakes, Spring (January), Fall (September) and Summer (May).
+Students on the country on a USA Study Visa have the option of choosing the term of their study from three main flexible intakes, Spring (January), Fall (September) and Summer (May).

 Intake 1: Fall Semester – It commences in August/September and is the major intake.